DESIGN FOR ZERO CARBON, ZERO ENERGY

 Closing the performance gaps (in design and retrospectively)

-There is much talk but little by way of action in the media relating to closing the performance gap between design and in use energy.
-We are skilled in making sure as far as practicable that this is not an issue for us.
+There is much talk but little by way of action in design teams relating to closing the performance gap between design and in use energy.
+We are obsessive in making sure as far as practicable that this is not an issue for us.
 Given our published track record of success in meeting the concept design targets, we have a well-established approach to developing and hitting the benchmarks we set for new and refurbished buildings during concept stages.

 And of course these same techniques can be used to troubleshoot existing buildings, to evaluate how they are working now, and set benchmarks for how much better they could be working if the were properly tuned.
 All of this then establishes a platform for what might be possible at different levels of investment in new or replacement plant or renewables.